Skip to main content

 • assistant: the plan JSON (the model sees what was attempted)

-• system: deterministic FinalReport with task/agent/status/output per step
+• user: deterministic FinalReport with task/agent/status/output per step + handoff

 7